xianxianzhou/PrivadoID-docs/docs/wallet/wallet-sdk/polygonid-sdk/profile/add-profile.md

   - profile
 ---

-This method adds a profile if there isn't already one associated with the identity derived from the private key and stored in the Polygon ID SDK.
+This method adds a profile if there isn't already one associated with the identity derived from the private key and stored in the Uptick ID SDK.

 ```dart
   Future<void> addProfile(